Comparison of Information Systems Security School Options in Seattle

 Associate of Applied Science - Information Systems Project Coordinator

 This associate's degree program is designed for students who have some supervisory experience.
 Students can select from six specialization tracks within the program, including networking, computer forensics and database design/development.
-Coursework that may be of interest to information security students includes network applications/security, data recovery, computer forensics and network intrusion detection.
+Coursework that may be of interest to information security students includes Cisco networking, data recovery, computer forensics and network intrusion detection.

 Lake Washington Institute of Technology